Lab Members

 Nathan Jackson MPhil: Quantifying 3D range of motion using off-the-shelf, low cost cameras (2019-2023)

 Nathan used GoPros in combination with the XROMM wokflow to explore the viability of relatively low cost motion tracking systems.
-Thesis available here.
+Thesis.

-Dr Catherine Strickson PhD: Underfoot pressures and centre of mass evolution (2016-2021) Cat’s PhD explores why quadrupedal animals sometimes have differently sized fore- and hind-limbs, and what this means for their biomechanics.
+Dr Catherine Strickson PhD: Underfoot Pressure Equalisation as an Explanation for Extreme Heteropody(2016-2021).
+Cat’s PhD explores why quadrupedal animals sometimes have differently sized fore- and hind-limbs, and what this means for their biomechanics.
+Thesis.
 Google scholar

 Dr Ryan Marek PhD (University of Liverpool, co-supervised): The Surrogate Arm: Functional Morphology of the Avian Cervical Column (2015-2020)

 Ryan’s PhD examined regionalization and morphology of bird necks, using 3D geometric morphometrics.
+Thesis.
 Google scholar.

 Jordan Peters MRes (Royal Veterinary College, Co-supervised): Computational reconstruction of the giant rhinoceros Paraceratherium (2016-2017)